submitted by Gabrielle Jones Price

-I wrote for a school newspaper in Jr. High and was curious about journalism then and after several creative writing courses in High School -- but I didn't actively pursue it until I was well into my 30's -- mostly because it flushed well with my photography.
-They say a picture is worth a thousand words but many of the photographs I took at the time were art photos and descriptions came with them as a matter of course.
+I wrote for a school newspaper in Jr. High and was curious about journalism then and after several creative writing courses -- but I didn't actively pursue it until I was well into my 30's -- mostly because it married well with my photography.
+They say a picture is worth a thousand words but many of the photographs I took at the time were art photos and often, descriptions came with them as a matter of course.

-My actual career background is in the administrative field [much of that was correspondence and research].
+My actual career background is in the administrative field [much of which was correspondence and research].
 The people I worked for liked the manner and style of my writing and I was highly praised for my ability as a researcher.
 After my last administrative job was phased out, I actively pursued photojournalism as a means of sharing information.
-Being a politically active book nerd, my skills simply married well with journalism.
+Being a politically active book nerd, my skills simply led me to journalism.
 I took the leap with my first blog and received a lot of good feedback.
 Later, I started a music project which garnered some international attention for my writing and since then, I managed to cross the music writing over into activism.
 Two things I am very passionate about.
-This started me down a path of deeper research and intelligence gathering -- and the study of journalism in history.
+This started me down a path of deeper research and intelligence gathering and the study of journalism in history.

 In many ways, journalism pursued me.
 I'm also a Gemini - ruled by Mercury - the sign of communication and information.
-Though, many don't put stock in those things, I can attest to that being a strong personality trait.
+Many don't put stock in those things, but I can attest to this being a very strong personality trait.